ppplinday/TFrecord-Lenet-Vgg19-tensorflow/README.md

-# Lenet-tensorflow
+# VGG19-Lenet-tensorflow

 This is the tenet model and vgg19 model for cifar10, acc for lenet is about 84% and acc for vgg19 is about 86%.
-There are some wrong about validation dataset in my code, instead, I use test dataset as my validation(this is not the right way, but other in my code is right).

-My code shows how to write tfrecord, data argument, train, eval and model
+My code shows how to write tfrecord, data argument, train, eval and model.

 For building tfrecord